kirill-grouchnikov/aurora/docs/theming/themed-states.md

  * `IconFilterStrategy.ThemedFollowText` - filter the icon to use the text color that matches the current component state
  * `IconFilterStrategy.ThemedFollowColorScheme` - filter the icon to use the Aurora color scheme from the currently set skin that matches the component in its current state

-`ThemedFollowColorScheme` which works best for multi-color / multi-tone icons and Radiance skins with multi-color color schemes.
+`ThemedFollowColorScheme` which works best for multi-color / multi-tone icons and Aurora skins with multi-color color schemes.
 Here is the same UI with this icon filter strategy applied on enabled and disabled component states:

 <img src="https://raw.githubusercontent.com/kirill-grouchnikov/aurora/icicle/docs/images/theming/skins/nebulaamethyst-filtered.png"
 width="340" height="258"/>